qewzdl/constructor-script-project/README.md

 - `make run` – run the API locally.
 - `docker-compose up` – start the PostgreSQL + API stack defined for development.

+## Security headers

+The backend sends restrictive defaults to prevent clickjacking.
+To embed the site in an iframe (for example inside an admin preview), set `CSP_FRAME_ANCESTORS` with a comma-separated list of allowed origins (e.g. `CSP_FRAME_ANCESTORS='self,http://localhost:8081'`).
+The middleware will mirror the same policy in the `Content-Security-Policy` header and adjust `X-Frame-Options` automatically.

 ## Automatic subtitle generation

 The upload pipeline can generate WebVTT subtitles for videos using OpenAI Whisper.
 Provide an `OPENAI_API_KEY` (either through the environment or via **Settings → Site → Subtitles** in the admin panel) and the backend will enable the feature immediately.
 Detailed setup instructions are available in [docs/subtitle-generation.md](docs/subtitle-generation.md).